9 Things to Know About the Common Cold

 Yes.
 Viruses that cause colds can spread from infected people to others through the air and close personal contact.
 You can also get infected through contact with respiratory secretions from an infected person.
 This can happen when you shake hands with someone who has a cold, or touch a doorknob that has viruses on it, then touch your eyes, mouth or nose.
 To increase your chances of staying healthy during cold season, wash your hands and try not to touch your eyes, mouth or nose.
 But don't let all this stop you from going out and having fun during cold season.

 What can I do for clogged ears from a cold?

 Having an infection, such as a cold, sore throat or sinus infection, can cause your ears to feel clogged, crammed and downright miserable.
 But there's something you can do.
 Over-the-counter pain relievers can provide relief for children and adults with an earache.
-Other ways to help relieve pain include applying a cold pack or cold wet washcloth on the outer ear for 20 minutes and chewing.
-So, grab some chewing gum or a snack and get to chewing.
+Another way to help relieve pain include applying a cold pack or cold wet washcloth on the outer ear for 20 minutes.
+Chewing can also provide comfort, so grab some chewing gum or a snack and get to it.

 Does drinking milk cause more nose mucus when you have a cold?

 No, milk doesn't cause mucus, it just makes your phlegm (sticky mucus) thicker, sometimes irritating your throat.
 Instead of milk, drink water, juice, clear broth or warm lemon water with honey to help loosen congestion.

 Can going from air conditioning to summer heat increase your risk of catching a cold?